How to Find the Right CNA Program near Seneca South Carolina

-The Function of a CNA
+The Function of a Nursing Assistant

-- Furnishing basic services to patients
+- Furnishing basic care to patients

-- Measuring patient’s vital signs
+- Taking patient’s vital signs

 - Keeping a record of patient’s health status

-- Cleaning and dressing patients
+- Bathing and dressing patients

 - Serving and aiding patients with meals